lngns/OCP3/README.md

 PHOC supports a form of pseudo-XML templating including multiple XML tags.
 It is "pseudo-XML" as no actual XML declaration is needed and the processor is happy manipulating HTML documents.
 It is possible to compile a file to HTML/PHP with the `\PHOC\Template::RenderFile(string): callable([array])` function.
 The returned delegate can then be called to execute the generated PHP code.
-If an array is passed to it, its indexes will be extracted into the local scope for use by the template.
+If an array is passed to it, its indices will be extracted into the local scope for use by the template.

 These special tags reside inside the `phoc` XML namespace.
 Among them are two tags dedicated to outputing content.
 They are also accepted inside strings with curly brackets instead of angled brackets.